meng-ucalgary/ensf-607-midterm/README.md

 + Use the server script - [run_server.cmd](run_server.cmd) or [run_server.sh](run_server.sh) to launch the server.
 Launch the server only once.

-+ If you need to shutdown the server, you must the server process either by quitting the terminal or sending stop signal.
++ If you need to shutdown the server, you must the kill server process either by quitting the terminal or sending stop signal.

 + Use the client script - [run_client.cmd](run_client.cmd) or [run_client.sh](run_client.sh) to launch clients.
 Launch as many clients as required.